Academany/FabAcademy-Assessment/computer-controlled_machining.md

 * Described problems and how you fixed them

 * Included your design files and ‘hero shot’ photos of final object

+---

+## FAQ:

+### How big is big?
+> Answer:
+1. Big enough to show you understand many of the possibilities of CNC machining - drill, pocket, dogbones, nesting, etc.

+### Does it have to be wood or wood products?
+> Answer:
+1. No. But the lab is only responsible for providing you with a full size wood board.